The Ripple Effect of Women's Leadership

 - Designed collaboratively by a global team dedicated to healing societal challenges, centering the leadership of women, and catalyzing environmental protection.

 - Focused on action and solutions designed by trusted grassroots leaders who have track records of success and are poised to create broader impacts.

-- A participatory curriculum of practical skills for creating far-reaching solutions that integrate environmental protection, peacebuilding, and justice.
+- A participatory curriculum of practical skills for creating far-reaching solutions that integrate environmental protection, peacebuilding, and entrepreneurship.

-- An in-person and online learning platform to strengthen alliances among leaders across borders and share replicable solutions.
+- A blended learning platform to strengthen alliances among leaders across borders and share replicable solutions.

 WEA’s founding partner in the Ripple Academy is United Religions Initiative (URI), the world’s largest interfaith grassroots network working in 104 countries to cultivate peace by bridging religious and cultural differences.
 URI brings a network of 600+ “Cooperation Circles” who are engaged in social change and expert conflict resolution/peacebuilding strategies.